stac-utils/stac-geoparquet/docs/schema.md

 # Schema considerations

-A _schema_ is a set of named fields that describe what data types exist for each column in a tabular dataset.

-JSON and Arrow/Parquet have opposite expectations around schemas.
-JSON is fully schemaless; every object in a JSON array may have a completely different schema.
-Meanwhile Arrow and Parquet require a strict schema upfront, and it is impossible for a row in an Arrow table or Parquet file to not comply with the upfront schema.
-Trying to write STAC data with mixed schemas to Parquet can easily produce exceptions.
+A STAC Item is a JSON object to describe an external geospatial dataset.
+The STAC specification defines a common core, plus a variety of extensions.
+Additionally, STAC Items may include custom extensions outside the common ones.
+Crucially, the majority of the specified fields in the core spec and extensions define optional keys.
+Those keys often differ across STAC collections and may even differ within a single collection across items.

+STAC's flexibility is a blessing and a curse.
+The flexibility of schemaless JSON allows for very easy writing as each object can be dumped separately to JSON.
+Every item is allowed to have a different schema.
+And newer items are free to have a different schema than older items in the same collection.
+But this write-time flexibility makes it harder to read as there are no guarantees (outside STAC's few required fields) about what fields exist.

+Parquet is the complete opposite of JSON.
+Parquet has a strict schema that must be known before writing can start.
+This puts the burden of work onto the writer instead of the reader.
+Reading Parquet is very efficient because the file's metadata defines the exact schema of every record.
+This also enables use cases like reading specific columns that would not be possible without a strict schema.

-Because of these opposite expectations, schema inference is the most difficult part of converting STAC from JSON to GeoParquet.
+This conversion from schemaless to strict-schema is the difficult part of converting STAC from JSON to GeoParquet, especially for large input datasets like STAC that are often larger than memory.

 ## Full scan over input data